Yakibomb/LAZYSHELL-UPDATED/README.txt

  - Title editor has a title preview with configurable title attributes,
  - and I think that's the bulk of it!

+Full changelog is in the release notes on the right of this README -->>

 This Github is only maintained by Yakibomb.